stoplightio/studio/docs/writing-tech-docs/getting-started.md

 ![Select Docs tab](../../assets/images/docs-tab-markdown-folder.png)

 From Studio Home, select the file tree’s **Docs** tab to switch from the API Design workspace to the documentation workspace.
 This is where all documentation related files (markdown files and image files) can be created, managed, modified, and deleted.
-Since you selected “Include Example Files,” the left hand file tree will be populated by two folders: markdown and welcome and an Assets folder: Images.
+Since you selected “Include Tutorial Files,” the left hand file tree will be populated by two folders: markdown and welcome and an Assets folder: Images.

 ## 4. Modify Existing Markdown Files
 > Learn [how to create new Markdown files]()